cremadesign/cdn/README.md

 # Crema Logo and Fonts CDN
 The following cdn can be used for all websites managed by Crema.
 I don't want to use them on externally controlled sites until it's rock-stable.

+## Fonts
+This repo hosts several versions of Font Awesome 4 and 5, which we are using on a ton of our sites.

+## Logos
 <details>
 <summary>Naming Scheme</summary>